rmrk-team/evm-dev-docs/rmrk-legos-examples/mergedequippable.md

   const assetDefaultId = 1;
   const assetComposedId = 2;
   let allTx: ContractTransaction[] = [];
-  let tx = await kanaria.addAssetEntry(
+  let tx = await kanaria.addEquippableAssetEntry(
     0, // Only used for assets meant to equip into others ethers.constants.AddressZero, // catalog is not needed here "ipfs://default.png",